Antelias: Municipality

-The municipality of Antelias - Naqqach is located in the Kaza of Metn in Mount Lebanon, one of the eight mohafazats (governorates) of Lebanon.
+The municipality of Antelias - Naqqach (Note: also transliterated as Naccache) is located in the Kaza of Metn in Mount Lebanon, one of the eight mohafazats (governorates) of Lebanon.
 Antelias - Naqqach is 8 kilometers (4.9712 mi) from Beyrouth (Beirut), the capital of Lebanon.
 Its elevation is 10 meters (32.81 ft; 10.936 yd) above sea level.
 Antelias - Naqqach surface stretches for 193 hectares (1.93 km^{2} - 0.74498 mi^{2}).

 Archaeological interest

 Antelias is home to the site of Ksar Akil, where the region's oldest remains of a human being have been found: a 30,000-year-old man near the caves of Ksar Akil.
 The skull of the body found was sent to the Beirut National Museum and the remains were shipped to the United States for conservation and study.

 Those caves are also well coveted by known speleologists who have explored their passageways.
-Antelias cave was also located 2.5 km east of the town until it was completely destroyed by dynamite in 1964.
+Antelias Cave was also located 2.5 km east of the town until it was completely destroyed by dynamite in 1964.
 Discoveries from Antelias are housed at the Museum of Lebanese Prehistory.

 Antelias is also the site of the St-Elie Church, built in 1895.
 The St-Elie Church holds celebrations on the week of 20 July.
 A variety of activities are offered to the public such as plays, concerts, a fair and food, sweet stands and fireworks.